gt3/tracker/README.md

 // [createTrackerStoreEnhancer] creates the store enhancer/middleware, [AppSettings] is a type import { createTrackerStoreEnhancer, AppSettings } from '@csod-oss/tracker';

-// To use Amplitude as a vendor:
+// To use Amplitude as a vendor: npm install @csod-oss/tracker-vendor-amplitude
 // Import vendor's API implementation [AmplitudeAPI] and type [AmplitudeAPIOptions] import { AmplitudeAPI, AmplitudeAPIOptions } from '@csod-oss/tracker-vendor-amplitude';